ivankmk/ivankmk.github.io/projects/project-luxembourg-housing-market/october-2023.md

 #### <i> <strong> Disclaimer </strong> </i>

-<i> This analysis provides an overview of the asking prices by homeowners in Luxembourg's real estate market and should not be interpreted as the final transaction prices, which may differ.
-The information is intended for informational purposes only and does not represent official market data or statistics.
+<i> This analysis provides an overview of the asking prices by homeowners in Luxembourg's real estate market and should <strong>not be interpreted as the final transaction prices</strong>, which may differ. <strong>The information is intended for informational purposes only and does not represent official market data or statistics</strong>.
 The presented data is based on personal observations and publicly available sources, without any guarantee of reliability or quality.
 Market fluctuations and changes may occur, and this analysis might not reflect the most current conditions.
 No responsibility is assumed for decisions or actions taken based on this information.
 Users should conduct their own due diligence or seek professional advice for comprehensive market insights. </i>

 <br>